 Has it every happened that a project didn’t work out?

-I’ll head over to the creative producers to find out more about the process of how projects meet their locations and their audiences.
-I was speaking to Daniel and Kirsten earlier about how ideas are formed and brought into being and from what I understand, your work is to accompany ideas through their materialisation process, so to speak, and also to pull the strings behind the scenes to arrange the location, set up, everyone involved and liaise with the client.
+Q: I’ll head over to the creative producers to find out more about the process of how projects meet their locations and their audiences.
+I was speaking to Daniel and Kirsten earlier about how ideas are formed and brought into being and it seems that your work is to accompany ideas through their materialisation process, so to speak, and also to pull the strings behind the scenes to arrange the location, set up, meet everyone involved and liaise with the client.
 That’s a lot!

 I can see how it’s important to work closely.
 It’s also a lot more economical in terms of creative energy and liaising.
 In the end, creative projects are made up of thousands of tiny tasks performed in more or less in synchronicity by many people and these all need to be orchestrated in a harmonious way, which is essentially what you as creative producers do.

 Ekaterina: Absolutely, every project is a mixture of different elements that come together, and in the end, you create something together - this togetherness is important in every work and is what allows you to recognize the best solutions.
 As a creative producer, it’s important not only to lead a project but also to work collaboratively, in order to work effectively and to satisfy all involved - whether it’s the client or our own team.
 One of the core tasks for a creative producer is to put together a good team feeling and to coordinate everything well in order to take everyone to the finish line.

 Can you share with us how it feels when a project really works out?

 Ekaterina: It feels really amazing when all the small details come together in a project and you sense that all your hard work has paid off.
 When you see the final show or exhibition, it’s a very strong feeling of satisfaction - that’s how I would describe it.
 It’s actually a simple question for me to answer!